readthedocs/ethicalads.io/content/posts/publisher-referral-offer.md

 Want to help grow EthicalAds and our privacy preserving vision for the future of advertising?
-Refer a new publisher to EthicalAds and once they join the network, you'll both get a onetime $50 bonus to your payouts when they earn their first payout.
+Refer a new publisher to EthicalAds and once they join the network, you'll both get a onetime **$25 bonus** to your payouts when they earn their first payout.

 ## A Good Fit

 Not every publisher who applies to join the EthicalAds network is approved.
-* First and foremost, we are developers ourselves and are interested in content aimed at developers.
+* We are developers ourselves and are interested in content aimed at developers.
 * Sites ought to have more than 10k hits in a month in order to see revenue in a timely fashion.
-* Lastly, the owner will ideally be value-aligned in our goal of a private internet for all.
+* Ideally they'll be value-aligned in our goal of a private internet for all.

-If you know of someone who sounds like a good fit, consider sending them the following email:
+If you know of someone who sounds like a good fit, consider sending them a message:

 ## Sample Email